sbecker11/workspace-munsell/README.md

 The 3D model for the Virtual 3-D Munsell Color Tree	is the set of HuePages, each projected on a plane oriented perpendicular to the horizon.
 All HuePages connect to a vertical "GreyShaft" at the center.

 The vertical GreyShaft should have a diameter that matches the ColorChip width in the HuePages.
 It should have 11 rows of equal length that match the row height and spacing of the ColorChips.
-Each row should be given grey values that rane from 0 (#000) to white (#fff) as shown in the "Grey lists" page of the spreadsheet.
+Each row on the GreyShaft should be given grey values that rane from 0 (#000) to white (#fff) as shown in the "Grey lists" page of the spreadsheet.

-HuePages are placed within a gap distance to align with the Grey Shaft on their zero-chroma side.
-HuePages have vertical values that only range from 1 to 9, so only those rows should align with the rows of the GreyShaft.
+HuePages are placed within a gap distance to the Grey Shaft on their zero-chroma side.
+HuePages have vertical values that only range from 1 to 9, so HuePage rows should align with the 1 thru 9 rows of the GreyShaft.

 Each HuePage is rotated some number of degrees about the vertical axis of the GrayShaft.
 The color Red is typically set to be 0 degress.
 Then going clockwise, the next Color or HuePrefix, Yellow, is set at 72 degrees.
 The other Hue Pages have increasing degree headings up to Red-Purple, which has a setting of 324 degrees.
 The next hue then comes back to Red at 360 or 0 degrees.